J-J-E/disk_usage_report/readme.md

 python3 disk_usage_report.py
 ```

-The script will calculate the disk usage for the specified partitions, generate the usage report, and send it to the>
+The script will calculate the disk usage for the specified partitions, generate the usage report, and send it to the configured email addresses.

 ## Customization

-- If you want to target specific partitions for disk usage calculation, update the `disk_partitions()` function in t>
+- If you want to target specific partitions for disk usage calculation, update the `disk_partitions()` function in the script accordingly.
-- To modify the email subject and message, you can update the `subject` and `text` variables in the `send_email` fun>
-- If you want to change the attachment filename or customize the email sending logic, you can modify the `send_email>

 ## Security Considerations

 - Ensure that the SMTP credentials and sensitive information in the `config.ini` file are properly secured.
-Do not s>
+Do not share this information in publicly accessible repositories or directories.
-- It is recommended to review and adjust the file permissions and access control for the script and associated files>
+- It is recommended to review and adjust the file permissions and access control for the script and associated files to maintain proper security.

-## License

-This script is licensed under the [MIT License](LICENSE).